dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

 -   **How can I add a recommended app?**

-    In Intune these are called "featured apps" and are documented in [Deploy apps to mobile devices in Microsoft Intune - deleted](../Topic/DeployUse/Deploy-apps-to-mobile-devices-in-Microsoft-Intune.md).
+    In Intune these are called "featured apps" and are documented in [Deploy apps in Microsoft Intune](/Intune/Deploy-Use/deploy-apps-in-microsoft-intune.md).

 -   **Can I get additional cloud storage for apps I want to deploy?**

     Yes.
-You can read about this in [Plan for app deployment](../Topic/PlanDesign/Plan-for-app-deployment-in-Microsoft-Intune.md), in the section *Cloud storage requirements*.
+You can read about this in [Deploy apps](/Intune/Deploy-Use/deploy-apps.md), in the section *Cloud storage requirements*.

 ## Security